CSC-UW/ecephys/params_test/README.md

 ### Usage:

-Set constants in `run_EMG_tests.py` and run it in a venv with sleepscore and EMGfromLFP installed. derived EMGs will be computed for all combinations of parameters.
+Set constants in `run_EMG_tests.py` and run it in a venv with EMGfromLFP installed. derived EMGs will be computed for all combinations of parameters.
 All data will be saved in DATA_DIR.

 Then run `analyze_EMG_tests.py`.